dakhamohammed/alx-higher_level_programming/0x04-python-more_data_structures/README.md

      - If a key exists in the dictionary, the value will be replaced
      - If a key doesn’t exist in the dictionary, it will be created

+9. **8-simple_delete.py** & **8-main.py**
+   - Python function that deletes a key in a dictionary.
+   - key argument will be always a string
+   - If a key doesn’t exist, the dictionary won’t change